Start9Labs/documentation/site/source/developer-docs/documentation.rst

                .. figure:: /_static/images/contribution/documentation-update-step4.png
                 :width: 70%

         #.
-Tap "new pull request" by the side of the branch you just created:
+Click "Compare & pull request" in the yellow box (if this does not appear, go to "Pull Requests -> New"):

                .. figure:: /_static/images/contribution/documentation-update-step5.png
                 :width: 70%